-My Fitbit Flex allowed me to track my steps, distance, calories burned, sleep quality and active minutes.
+My calorie counter watch allowed me to track my steps, distance, calories burned, sleep quality and active minutes.
 It also let me log in my food to track my caloric intake and compete with my friends for the most steps taken.
 Thankfully, I never got into the sleep or food tracking (I didn’t need to fall back into orthorexic territories).
 I didn’t even pay attention to how many calories it said I burned (we all know those tend to be well off base), but I did get uber competitive with myself on those steps.
 To me, it was a fun little game that motivated me and also made me realize how inactive I was when I wasn’t in the gym.
 I mean, I often sit at a desk all day writing and only get up to pee and eat.
 That was a bit of a (good) wake up call for me!

-My Fitbit & My “Goal”
+My Calorie Counter Watch & My “Goal”

-Like a lot of fitness trackers, the Fitbit automatically sets you a goal of 10,000 steps.
+Like a lot of calorie counter watches, the Fitbit automatically sets you a goal of 10,000 steps.
 This number was originally created by the Japanese as part of a marketing campaign to sell pedometers, but it’s since become the gold standard in activity recommendations despite the research being shoddy at best.
 Sure, we know that 10,000 steps a day is probably good for you, but is it much different then getting 9,000 or 11,000 steps?
 We don’t really know.
 The American Heart Association uses the 10K step guideline to help reduce the risk of heart disease, and countless studies have linked this number to a reduced risk of blood pressure, body fat, heart disease, and insulin resistance.
 I could see why 10,000 steps (about 5 miles) would be a challenge for someone who sits at a desk all day, but for a gym bunny like me, I figured I could raise the bar.

 I quickly realized that I was already doing at least 13,000 steps doing a 15 minute warm up, 30 minutes of interval running and 15 minute cool down on the treadmill.
 So yay for me, I was stepping more than the average person.
 But being a highly competitive person, I was always challenging myself to just add a bit more.
 I started to notice that jogging was getting me to my stepping goal faster than intervals so I slowly changed my technique and raised my step goal accordingly.
-With my new steady-state cardio routine, I was able to consistently log in at least 18,000 and I was out-stepping all of my Fitbit buddies on my app.
-When I went on holiday in Florida and enjoyed long walks on the beach (yes, actually), I was able to surpass 20,000 and even on rare occasion, 25,000 if I was touring around a new city.
+With my new steady-state cardio routine, I consistently logged in at least 18,000 and was out-stepping all of my Fitbit buddies on my app.
+When I went on holiday in Florida and enjoyed long walks on the beach (yes, actually), I was able to surpass 20,000 and even on rare occasions, 25,000 if I was touring around a new city.
 Hell, yeah!
 I was feeling pretty darn good about myself.

-My Fitbit & My Fitness Declines
+My Calorie Counter Watch & My Fitness Declines

 I also was not listening to my body’s own needs for activity.
 Even if I woke up and thought, “You know, I really could go for a nice barre class” or “I really feel like lifting heavy today,” I probably would have talked myself into getting my steps in first.
-Without the visual cue of my Fitbit, I felt lost and completely unaware of my own fitness status.
+Without the visual cue of my calorie counter watch, I felt lost and completely unaware of my own fitness status.
 Was I tired?
 Was I sore?
 Did I have more energy?
 Was I more hungry?
 While I had worked so hard to improve my relationship with food and tune into my innate hunger and satiety cues, I was struggling to apply those same mindful techniques to my activity.